wp-plugins/dashbar/readme.txt

 * Manage (Posts, Pages, Links, Files)
 * Write Post

-and with contextual links to posts functions
+and with contextual links :

 * Edit this post if single
 * Choose from the list of posts displayed to edit one